Sara Cincurova

 ABOUT

-Sara Cincurova is a Slovak-born, Ukraine-based journalist whose reporting on human rights, conflict, and displacement has been featured in The New York Times, The Guardian, BBC NewsAl Jazeera English, Der Spiegel, Foreign Policy, New York Magazine, and Newsweek, among other outlets.
-A former Agence France-Presse correspondent, she has reported from more than 20 countries, bringing to light some of the world’s most urgent and overlooked crises: documenting the use of rape as a weapon of war in Ukraine; reporting on rape in Libya and women trafficked across Europe; covering the plight of refugees from inside Belarus; and investigating Venezuela’s deepening political and humanitarian collapse.
+Sara Cincurova is a Slovak-born, Ukraine-based journalist whose reporting on global issues, conflict, human rights, and rape as a weapon of war has been featured in The New York Times, The Guardian, BBC News, Al Jazeera English, Der Spiegel, Foreign Policy, New York MagazineMs.
+MagazineNewsweek, and Women Under Siege, among other outlets.
+A former Agence France-Presse correspondent, she has reported from more than 20 countries, bringing to light some of the world’s most urgent crises: documenting the use of rape as a weapon of war in Ukraine; reporting on sexual violence in Libya and the trafficking of refugee women across Europe; covering the plight of refugees from inside Belarus; and investigating Venezuela’s humanitarian collapse between 2019 and 2025.

 The New York Times